alexc-dft/aim_pot_parser/README.md

 -Ry, --Rydberg: output potential in Rydberg (default is Rydberg if none provided)

 AIMPRO_output
-The AIMPRO output file from a potential job
+The AIMPRO output file from a potential job, this can be a filepath

 [grid_vectors_input_file]
+potfile_gen input file, this can be a filepath, if none specified the default input file is used.
-See above.
+See potfile_gen documentation.

-**NOTE: this file must be the same as the one used by potfile_gen**
+**NOTE: this input file must be identical to the one used by potfile_gen to generate the input for the AIMPRO potential job**

 ### Known issues
 None